cwensel/cascading/README.md

 Cascading stable releases are always of the form `x.y.z`, where `z` is the current maintenance release.

+`x.y.z` releases are maintenance releases.
+No public incompatible API changes will be made, but in an effort to fix bugs, remediation may entail throwing new Exceptions.

+`x.y` releases are minor releases.
+New features are added.
+No public incompatible API changes will be made on the core processing APIs (Pipes, Functions, etc), but in an effort to resolve inconsistencies, minor semantic changes may be necessary.

+It is important to note that *we do reserve to make breaking changes to the new query planner API through the 3.x releases*.
+This allows us to respond to bugs and performance issues without issuing new major releases.
+Cascading 4.0 will keep the public query planner APIs stable.

 The source and tags for all stable releases can be found here:
 [https://github.com/Cascading/cascading](https://github.com/Cascading/cascading)